Before getting started, you will want to make sure you have access to the following software:

 /

-To run this, you can use the provided run.sbatch
+To run this, you can use the provided run.sbatch script in the

-directory, or simply run the following from the
+4-plotbands directory, or simply run the following from the

 commandline: